February 15, 2026 8:22 am

 Capacity Building and Project Implementation and Coordination

-Will finance capacity building and project implementation and coordination.
+finances capacity building and project implementation and coordination.
 This

-component has three subcomponents: Sub-component 3a: Capacity Building and
+component has three subcomponents: Sub-component 3a: Capacity Building and Project Implementation and Coordination for MYS; Sub-component 3b: Capacity Building and Project Implementation and Coordination for LACE; and

 Component Four